 Wait 30 minutes for the yolks to melt so they are liquid inside before serving.

 Runny yolks!
 And the illusion is complete.
 I didn’t know until after I took this picture that WD-50 uses much less olive oil and pepper when plating.
 For the yolks, the smoky maple syrup hits first, followed by a strong carrot finish.
 For the egg whites, the cardamom coconut milk texture was perfectly eggy.
-The olive oil and pepper definitely made it more of a savory dessert than I would have guessed from tasting each part individually.
+The olive oil and pepper made it more of a savory dessert.

-Don’t waste that pulp!
-Lots of carrot bread and orange-carrot juice left at the end.
+Don’t waste the carrot pulp!
+Make lots of carrot bread and orange-carrot juice.